Glentromie 12-Year-Old Highland Single Malt whisky. Portugal edition "lost distillery"

 Condition: New.
 Collector.

-Lost Distillery/Brand: Yes Lost distillery.
+Lost Distillery/Brand: Yes, Lost distillery.
 Lost Brand.

 Fill level: On the shoulder.